openclimatefix/uk-pvnet-app/README.md

   we expect positive forecast values.
 Defaults to 10 degrees.
 - `FILTER_BAD_FORECASTS`: If set to true and the forecast fails validation checks, it will not be saved.
 Defaults to false, where all forecasts are saved even if they fail the checks.
+- `RAISE_MODEL_FAILURE`: Option to raise an exception if a model fails to run.
+If set to "any" it will raise an exception if any model fails.
+If set to "critical" it will raise an exception if any critical model fails.
+If not set, it will not raise an exception.

 ### Examples